 Law of Proximity Examples

-You see the law of proximity at work every day, but you might not realize it.
-It shows up on web pages, apps, remote controls, business cards, and more.
+You see the law of proximity at work daily, but you might not realize it.
+It appears on web pages, apps, remote controls, business cards, and more.
 Let’s take a look at some examples below.

 Most navigation menus offer simple examples of the law of proximity in action.